-A Los Angeles Chapter 7 bankruptcy can completely alter the course of your life – for the better – if you’re buried in debt.
+A Woodland Hills Chapter 7 bankruptcy can completely alter the course of your life – for the better – if you’re buried in debt.

 However‚ the importance of hiring an experienced bankruptcy lawyer can’t be stressed enough.
 The reason is that failure to do so can result not only in unfavorable circumstances for you – it could potentially mean losses for your loved ones as well.

 That’s what happened in Wallace v.
 Pinnacle Bank‚ a bankruptcy case out of Wyoming‚ with implications of what can happen to anyone if you’re not careful.